freakydude/freakydude.github.io/content/posts/2023-03-22-Install_Adxl345_Calibrate_Inputshaper_Sidwinder_X2/index.md

 ### Manual Test X- and Y-Axes

-- Test x-axis resonances on G-Code console (for example in Mainsail)
+- Test x-axis resonances on G-Code console (for example in Mainsail). *Mount your ADXL345 on your extruder*

   ```sh
   TEST_RESONANCES AXIS=X